OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

        $ openshift-install create cluster --log-level=debug

-    -  Tungsten Fabric needs to open some networking ports for operation within AWS.
+    -  OpenSDN needs to open some networking ports for operation within AWS.
 These ports are opened by adding rules to security groups.

        Follow this procedure to add rules to security groups when AWS resources are manually created:

-       1. Build the TF CLI tool for managing security group ports on AWS.
-This tool allows you to automatically open ports that are required for Contrail to manage security group ports on AWS that are attached to TF cluster resources.
+       1. Build the OpenSDN CLI tool for managing security group ports on AWS.
+This tool allows you to automatically open ports that are required for OpenSDN to manage security group ports on AWS that are attached to OpenSDN cluster resources.

           To build this tool:

           1. Clone the tool operator into AWS.
-In this sample output, the operator is cloned for Tungsten Fabric Release
+In this sample output, the operator is cloned for OpenSDN Release
              2011:

              ::